AdaCore/gnatstudio/docs/users_guide/extending.rst

     print "b"
     sys.stdout=GPS.Console ("Python")

-  The parameter to the constructor :file:`GPS.Console` indicates whether any output sent to that console should be saved by GPS and reused for the :command:`%N` parameters if the command is executed in a GPS action.
-It should normally be 1, except for :file:`stderr` when it should be 0.
+  The parameter to the constructor :func:`GPS.Console` indicates whether any output sent to that console should be saved by GPS and reused for the :command:`%N` parameters if the command is executed in a GPS action.
+It should normally be 1, except for :func:`stderr` when it should be 0.

 .. _Reloading_a_python_file_in_GPS: